smithwithatypo/cs3398_project/CONTRIBUTING.md

       ```bash
       cp .env.sample .env
       ```
-    - Open the `.env` file and fill in your API keys and MongoDB connection string
+    - Open the `.env` file and fill in your API keys
     - Start the backend server
       ```bash
       npm run start